jagadeeshreddy561/19AI550_new/Ex.No4:Kinematicmovement_Seekbehavior.md

-# Ex.No: 4  Implementation of Kinematic movement -seek behavior in Unity
+# Ex.No: 5  Implementation of Kinematic movement -seek behavior in Unity
-### DATE:

 ### REGISTER NUMBER : 212222240059
 ### AIM:
-To write a program to simulate the process of seek behavior in Unity
+To write a program to simulate the process of seek behavior in Unity without NavigationMeshAgent.
 ### Algorithm:
 1. Create a New Unity Project by Open the  Unity Hub and create a new 3D Project,Name the project (e.g., SeekBehaviorDemo).
 2. Create the Moving Object